Kraken to sign Oilers defenseman Adam Larsson to four-year deal, reportedly closing in on another

 Frank Seravalli of Daily Faceoff Hockey had previously reported the Larsson talks and that general manager Ron Francis is also closing in on a deal with unrestricted Dallas Stars free agent defenseman Jamie Oleksiak and plans to make him his pick from that team as well.

 Larsson, 28, a 6-foot-3, 208-pound native of Sweden, was a fourth overall pick by New Jersey a decade ago and got dealt to Edmonton as part of the 2016 Taylor Hall trade.
-He’s a right-handed shot, which is rarer for NHL blueliners that tend to skew left and he’s coming from an Oilers team offering scant possibilities in the draft itself.
+He’s a right-handed shot, which is rarer for NHL blue liners that tend to skew left and he’s coming from an Oilers team offering scant possibilities in the draft itself.

 He had been expected to partner with new Oilers defenseman Duncan Keith, acquired in a trade from Chicago last week.

 Oleksiak, 28, is an imposing 6-foot-7, 255-pounder that shoots left-handed and was taken 14th overall by the Stars in 2011.
-He averaged more than 20 minutes per game of playing time during his team’s run to the Stanley Cup final last fall.
+He averaged more than 20 minutes per game of playing time during his team’s run to the Stanley Cup Final last fall.

 The Stars also had offered slim pickings on the expansion front, so getting him to agree to terms — if the report is confirmed — helps the Kraken maximize that pick and gives the team a very physical look to it right from the get-go.